asoorm/tyk-kubernetes/README.md

 git clone git@github.com:TykTechnologies/tyk-kubernetes.git && cd tyk-kubernetes
 ```

-## Prerequisites
+## Databases

-Tyk-Pro requires both Redis & MongoDB - we shall run through a quick installation to get you started, however please
+Tyk-Pro requires both Redis & MongoDB - we shall run through a quick installation to get you started, with single
-note that this is a quickstart - and as such, not suitable for production use.
+ instances of each.

 ### Redis installation